CME ScoreBoard Header

 ----

 CME Note: Faint CME observed to the S in SOHO LASCO C2/C3, obscured by the pylon in GOES CCOR-1 and unseen in STEREO A COR2 due to a data gap beginning at 2026-01-10T14:53Z.
 The source is a complex eruption associated with a C2.1 flare (S16W04) from AR 14339 peaking at 2026-01-10T19:42Z observed in SDO AIA 131, observed as what is likely two bulk fronts as CME: 2026-01-10T20:36Z and CME: 2026-01-10T20:48Z.
 Following the flare, filament ejecta is observed in SDO AIA 304 traveling S/SW but appearing to mostly fall back onto the disk likely associated with CME: 2026-01-10T20:36Z, and that is followed by dimming starting around 2026-01-10T19:57Z centered around S27W02 observed in SDO AIA 193 likely associated with this CME.
+Arrival signature: Characterized by a small, gradual enhancement in magnetic field components (B_t: approx. 2nT to 7nt , B_x: approx. 2nT to 5nT , B_y: approx. 1nT to -6nT , B_z: approx. -4nT to 1nT) as well as minor increases in temperature, density and velocity components.
+Following the minor enhancement, magnetic field components remained smooth and separated, and density slightly decreased, indicating the likely passage of a small flux rope.

 Predicted Shock Arrival Time Difference (hrs) Confidence (%) Submitted On Lead Time (hrs) Predicted Geomagnetic Storm Parameter(s) Method Submitted By